 Connecticut School Counselors

-Historically known as the “land on the long tidal river,” Connecticut is a state flowing with new and innovative ideas in the educational department.
-Having the second-highest concentration of school and career counselors in the United States, Connecticut definitely leads the way for school guidance counseling.
+Historically known as the “land on the long tidal river,” Connecticut is a state flowing with new and innovative ideas in education.
+Home to a consistently high concentration of school and career counselors, Connecticut leads the way for excellence in school guidance counseling.

-With the belief that all children deserve the best educational opportunities, the Connecticut School Counseling Mission provides the occasion for top academic achievement, college/career readiness, and personal/social development for all students within their system of schools.
+With the belief that all children deserve the best educational opportunities, the Connecticut State Board of Education is dedicated to ensuring academic achievement, college/career readiness, and personal/social development for all students within their system of schools.

 What do Connecticut school counselors do?

-One of the big misconceptions of school counseling, is that guidance counselors are available only for student evaluation and college direction.
+One of the big misconceptions of school counseling is that guidance counselors are available only for student evaluation and college direction.
 This couldn’t be further from the truth.
-School counselors have the noble responsibility of identifying each student’s strengths and talents and helping them move toward education and career goals that will benefit them most.
-Not only do they guide students along higher education/career paths, they address social and behavioral issues that might prevent a student from succeeding.
+School counselors have the noble responsibility of identifying each student’s strengths and talents and helping them move toward their educational and career goals.
+Not only do they guide students along higher education/career journey, they address social and behavioral issues that might prevent a student from succeeding.

-Along with special education study, here are a few general and specific roles of the Connecticut school counselor:
+Along with special education study, Connecticut school counselors:

-1. They incorporate national counseling principles and a general philosophy of counseling for students of all standing.
+1. Incorporate national counseling principles and a general philosophy of counseling for students of all standing.

-2. They have a complete understanding of the psychological and sociological differences related to child behavior and are able to act accordingly.
+2. Have a complete understanding of the psychological and sociological differences related to child behavior and are able to act accordingly.

-3. They offer career development practices and skill-building classes.
+3. Offer career development practices and skill-building classes.

-4. They provide individual and group counseling services for students, faculty, and parents.
+4. Provide individual and group counseling services for students, faculty, and parents.

-5. They administer pupil appraisals and evaluations, with the goal of guiding the student both compassionately and professionally.
+5. Administer pupil appraisals and evaluations, with the goal of guiding the student both compassionately and professionally.

 FIND SCHOOLS